Updated: Jan 7

 “No, I ain’t,” said the trucker “I’m enjoying the music.
 Hell, you like it dontcha fella?” he asked one of the other diners.

 Now anyone who is a regular at Mo’s Diner knows that in a situation like this it was best just to put your head down and don’t make eye contact with anyone.
 Mo Murphy was known as the most bad-tempered short order cook this side of the State Line.
 The customer that was asked about whether he liked the music promptly got up, slammed a tip on the counter, tucked the newspaper he was reading under his arm, and left.

 Mo stalked through the kitchen, picking up a large knife on his way out, and grabbed the trucker by the scruff of the neck.
 Mo’s hand twisted around the collar of the man’s shirt so that it started to choke him, while his other hand brandished the knife inches from the trucker’s unshaven throat.

 “Mo!
 Stop that right now!”
 Mo stared reproachfully at the waitress.

 Something about the way they looked at each other suggested they were more than just work colleagues.
-Mates perhaps, Lorelei guessed.
+Mates perhaps, Lorelei deduced.